l33tname/blog/_posts/2019-03-31-world-backup-day.md

 It is not perfect but it is the best solution I ever built.
-And here is your reminder: do backups, check if your backup was executed successful (visibility in a dashboard helps immensely) and last but not least try to restore it a backup with out restoring is useless.
+And here is your reminder: do backups, check if your backup was executed successful (visibility in a dashboard helps immensely) and last but not least try to restore it.
+A backup with out restoring is useless.